normzke/airbnb-clone-project/README.md

 Maintaining System Trust: A secure system helps build and retain trust among users, encouraging long-term engagement.

 Ensuring Legal Compliance: Adhering to security standards ensures compliance with data protection laws like GDPR.

+## CI/CD Pipeline
+What is a CI/CD Pipeline?
+CI/CD stands for Continuous Integration and Continuous Deployment (or Continuous Delivery).
+A CI/CD pipeline is a set of automated processes that allow developers to automatically test, build, and deploy applications.
+The primary goal is to speed up the development lifecycle by automating repetitive tasks such as testing, building, and deployment.

+Continuous Integration (CI) involves automatically integrating code changes into a shared repository multiple times a day.
+Each integration triggers an automated process that builds and tests the code to ensure new changes don’t break the application.

+Continuous Deployment (CD) automatically deploys changes to a production environment once they pass the CI tests.
+Continuous Delivery, an alternative, allows for manual intervention before deployment but ensures that the code is always ready for release.

+Importance for the Project
+CI/CD pipelines ensure that every code change is tested and integrated consistently, improving code quality and reducing the risk of errors in production.
+By automating the build, test, and deployment processes, it reduces manual intervention, increases productivity, and accelerates the release cycle.

+Tools for CI/CD
+Several tools are commonly used to set up CI/CD pipelines:

+GitHub Actions: A powerful tool integrated with GitHub to automate tasks like testing, building, and deploying code directly from a repository.

+Docker: Used to containerize applications, ensuring that they run consistently in different environments (e.g., development, staging, and production).

+Jenkins: An open-source automation server that can be configured to handle the CI/CD pipeline, including testing and deployment tasks.

+Travis CI: A cloud-based tool for continuous integration and deployment that works well with GitHub repositories.

+CircleCI: A continuous integration and delivery platform that automates software testing and deployment.